lpego/cybo/README.md

 ## What to do for...
  - *Get participant emails, webinar info from website export*: on [CYBO's Word Press website](https://conferenceyoungbotanists.000webhostapp.com/) go to Admin panel > User Registration form > Settings > Export > Select registration form.
 Save in this repo, then run `parse_wp_users` changing variable `filename`.
  - *Send Zoom invitation to webinar participants*: run `webinar_invitation.py` and change the following variables: `filename`, `speaker` , `zoom_invite` (can save Zoom invitation either in text file or hardcoded in script) as well as the arguments in the `send_email` function call.
+ - *Generate LaTeX certificates locally with Docker*:
+    - run `certificates_prep.py` to generate participants list;
- - *Generate LaTeX certificates locally with Docker*: in VS Code, open repo folder in dev container (Ctrl+Shift+P -> "Dev container: Open Folder in Container..."); in `certificates_autofill.tex` , change the aname of the speaker (line 137), title of the talk (line 137), and filename with participants (line 165); with VS Code extension LaTeX workshop, compile with "Recipe: pdflatex"; this should output a multipage PDF with all teh participants names named `certificates_autofill.pdf`.
+    - in VS Code, open repo folder in dev container (Ctrl+Shift+P -> "Dev container: Open Folder in Container..."); in `certificates_autofill.tex` , change the aname of the speaker (line 137), title of the talk (line 137), and filename with participants (line 165); with VS Code extension LaTeX workshop, compile with "Recipe: pdflatex"; this should output a multipage PDF with all the participants names named `certificates_autofill.pdf`.
+    - in `certificates_prep.py`, uncomment the last block (lines 32-47) and re-run the script to split multi-page pdf into single, appropriately named pdfs.
- - *Send certificates to webinar participants*: run `certificates.py` and change variables as above (splits multipage PDF into single files too).
+ - *Send certificates to webinar participants*: run `certificates_send.py` and change variables as above (requires certificates already generated and split).
  - *"Token expired" error*: run `OAuth2_email_test.py` and follow browser-based authentication to renew it.
 Use hardcoded arguments (commented out in the script) if `argparse` mode fails.

  ## Trials & Tribulations